TABLE OF CONTENTS

 3. COVID-19 TEST TYPES

-See Appendix 19 for collection and laboratory details, Table 6.2 for a summary of the different test types for COVID-19, and Table 6.3 for an overview of the different testing strategies for COVID-19 and their definitions.
+See Appendix 19 for collection and laboratory details, Table 6.2 for a summary of the different test types for COVID-19, Table 6.3 for an overview of the different testing strategies for COVID-19 and their definitions, and Appendix 8 for a summary of the Infectious Diseases Society of America (IDSA) SARS-CoV-2 testing recommendations.

 COVID-19 NUCLEIC ACID AMPLIFICATION (NAAT)/PCR TESTING